 Yes.
 Econometric modeling and forecasting, like any science, typically improves with time.
 We have repeatedly backtested our forecasting models and enhanced them at appropriate intervals.
 We continue to evaluate the quality of our forecasting models at regular intervals and inform our clients of additional enhancements if we make them.

 Yes.
 The core of our forecasting methodology reflects standard economic theory that relates new capital formation (or investment) to asset prices.
 We provide clients with documentation of our forecasting methodology.

-For all property types, as well as capital markets fundamentals, our data are compiled from internal CBRE sources, including our local market researchers, as well as external sources.
-For quality assurance, our data undergo an extensive process of validation before they are used for forecasting.
-Both our historical data and forecasts pass through a final process of quality assurance before they are posted to our data warehouse.
+For all property types, as well as capital markets fundamentals, our data is compiled from internal CBRE sources, including our local market researchers, as well as external sources.
+For quality assurance, our data undergoes an extensive process of validation before it is used for forecasting.
+Both our historical data and forecasts pass through a final process of quality assurance before being posted to our data warehouse.

 As an organization, CBRE has vast internal data sources.
 At CBRE Econometric Advisors, one of our primary objectives is to standardize inputs from a variety of data sources, internal and external, resulting in data series that are appropriate for comparisons over time and among markets.
 CBRE's local research may utilize specific data-collection methodologies appropriate for their local market, and as a result, there may be differences.
 As an organization, we strive to identify differences and work toward consistent methodologies to resolve them when possible.